muratk5n/thirdwave/en/index.md

 ---

-They are interesting spectacles surely, in the way dancing cat, or karate monkey is interesting.
-But these are imitative actions.
-Does the cat dance because of a deep need for dance?
+They are interesting spectacles surely, in the way imitative animal acts are interesting, a video of a dancing cat, or karate monkey.
+But does the cat dance due to a deep need for dance?
 Does monkey truly know karate?

 ---